brodock/wordpress-wplistcal/readme.txt

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").

 == Changelog ==

+= 1.0.7 =

+* Added the option to use a different date format for the end date if the event starts and ends on the same day
+* Added the option to display a message if there are no events to show
+* Added the option to set rel='nofollow' on links in the event listing
+* Added the option to display events in reverse order

 = 1.0.6 =